retoaccess1/RetoSwap-App/README.md

 This is the mobile version of Haveno, it uses the gRPC daemon from <a href="https://github.com/haveno-dex/haveno" target="_blank">Haveno</a> but is not endorsed by the Haveno developers.

 The APK can be downloaded from <a href="https://github.com/atsamd21/Haveno-app/releases" target="_blank">releases</a> or you can build from source.

-Note that this is configured for the public test network/stagenet.
+> [!note]
+> This repository is configured for the public test network/stagenet.
+You will need to use a third party mainnet network to make real trades.
+The developers of this repository do not endorse any networks at this time.

 ***********************************************